Slobodan Milošević: Early life

 Milošević had ancestral roots from the Lijeva Rijeka village in Podgorica and was of the Vasojevići clan from Montenegro.
 He was born in Požarevac, four months after the Axis invasion of the Kingdom of Yugoslavia, and raised during the Axis occupation of World War II.
 He had an older brother Borislav who would later become a diplomat.
 His parents separated in the aftermath of the war.
-His father, the Serbian Orthodox theologian Svetozar Milošević, committed suicide in 1962.
+His father, the Serbian Orthodox theologian Svetozar Milošević, died by suicide in 1962.
 Svetozar's father Simeun was an officer in the Montenegrin Army.
-Milošević's mother Stanislava (née Koljenšić), a school teacher and also an active member of the Communist Party, committed suicide in 1972.
-Her brother (Milošević's maternal uncle) Milisav Koljenšić was a major-general in the Yugoslav People's Army who committed suicide in 1963.
+Milošević's mother Stanislava (née Koljenšić), a school teacher and also an active member of the Communist Party, died by suicide in 1972.
+Her brother (Milošević's maternal uncle) Milisav Koljenšić was a major-general in the Yugoslav People's Army who died by suicide in 1963.

 Milošević went on to study law at the University of Belgrade's Law School, where he became the head of the ideology committee of the Yugoslav Communist League's (SKJ) League of Socialist Youth of Yugoslavia (SSOJ).
 While at the university, he befriended Ivan Stambolić, whose uncle Petar Stambolić had been a president of the Serbian Executive Council (the Communist equivalent of a prime minister).
-This was to prove a crucial connection for Milošević's career prospects, as Stambolić sponsored his rise through the SKJ hierarchy.
+This was to prove a crucial connection for Milošević's career prospects, as the two climbed through the SKJ hierarchy.

-After his graduation in 1966, Milošević became an economic advisor to the Mayor of Belgrade Branko Pešić.
-Five years later, he married his childhood friend, Mirjana Marković, with whom he had two children: Marko and Marija.
+After his graduation in 1964, Milošević became an economic advisor to the mayor of Belgrade Branko Pešić.
+In 1965, he married his childhood friend Mirjana Marković with whom he had two children: Marko and Marija.
 Marković would have some influence on Milošević's political career both before and after his rise to power; she was also leader of her husband's junior coalition partner, Yugoslav Left (JUL) in the 1990s.
 In 1968, Milošević got a job at the Tehnogas company, where Stambolić was working, and became its chairman in 1973.
-By 1978, Stambolić's sponsorship had enabled Milošević to become the head of Beobanka, one of Yugoslavia's largest banks; his frequent trips to Paris and New York gave him the opportunity to learn English.
+By 1978, Stambolić's sponsorship had enabled Milošević to become the head of Beobanka, one of Yugoslavia's largest banks; this allowed him frequent trips to Paris and New York.